leslief10/dictionary-web-app/README.md

 ### Continued development

-This project is roughly 80% done.
-I still need to add a button/popover to the header so you can change the typography from sans-serif, to serif or to monospace.
-I also need to add tests and improve the accessibility.
+This project is roughly ~~80%~~ 85-90% done. ~~I still need to add a button/popover to the header so you can change the typography from sans-serif, to serif or to monospace.~~ I ~~also~~ need to add tests and improve the accessibility.
 I'm thinking of adding routing or a list of previously search words as well.